TJmask/Cu-Copper---EDA-Chinese-future-Market-/README.md

 # Cu-EDA
-This is about the eda of Cu in China Futures Market
+This is about the eda of Copper in China Futures Market
 ## Outline
 ### basic description
 1. rows, max, min, duplicates, outliers?